adiroata/network_automation/README.md

 # network_automation
-This is a collection of my scripts.<br>
+This is a repository for my scripts.<br>
 For details about the scripts, please access the Wiki section.